jeyum2/XELF.MagicaGN00T/README.md

 * Scene Graph
   * ⚠ Scale `Origin` should be set `0.5` `0.5` `0.5`.
 Otherwise, incorrect results.
   * ⚠ Some rotations (flips) have bugs.
   * ⚠ Multiple voxel objects will not merged.
-That is, arrayed tranparent (glass) objects can still be seen visible seams.
+That is, arrayed transparent (glass) objects can still be seen visible seams.
 * ⚠ This edition written in C#6
   * Required settings: `Player Settings`►`Configuration`►`Scripting Runtime Version`➡`.NET 4.x Equivalent`
 * ⚠ Breaking Changes contained in.